 Fenugreek loves to make a bold appearance.
 Whether it’s in a curry, kitchari or your sweat.
-This bitter & fragrant spice likes to linger but as one of the most powerful of culinary herbs, its worth it!
+This bitter & fragrant spice likes to remind you of its presence.
+As one of the most powerful of culinary herbs, its lingering scent is worth it!
 Fenugreek, translated to methi in Urdu and Hindi, can be eaten in seed form, as sprouts or greens.
 With a heating potency and bitter taste, it is firey, light and detoxifying.
 Boosting the digestive fire and balancing excess earth and water elements in the body.
 One reason why it is served in homes across South Asia in the late winter and early spring.

 In Ayurvedic Medicine, fenugreek is known to support the plasma, blood, fat, and bone tissues.
 While also boosting agni and breaking-up stagnation that can occur when there is excess kapha (earth + water) or ama (toxins) in the body.
 Documented for a variety of health conditions such as diabetes, high cholesterol, digestive issues, fenugreek is also known to promote lactation.
 One of the oldest herbs, it is a balancing spice for both kapha and vata dosha (imbalances).